mjordan/islandora_workbench_docs/docs/fields.md

 #### Entity Reference Views fields

-Islandora Workbench full supports taxonomy reference fields that use the "Default" reference type, but only partially supports "Views: Filter by an entity reference View" taxonomy reference fields.
+Islandora Workbench fully supports taxonomy reference fields that use the "Default" reference type, but only partially supports "Views: Filter by an entity reference View" taxonomy reference fields.
 To populate this type of entity reference in "create" and "update" tasks, you must do the following:

 * use term IDs instead of term names or URIs in your input CSV *and*
 * include `require_entity_reference_views: false` in your configuration file.